 Components

-The maintenance building blocks of an aircraft — engines, propellers and the like — each with check thresholds that drive airworthiness alerts.
+The maintenance building blocks of an aircraft — engines, propellers and the like — each with its own maintenance checks.

 What it is